Apache Forrest issue tracker

 - Some committers are global adminstrators: Edit user details, Add users to groups, Configure.

 Some search filters

-Various general searches are available from our front page (then choose "Overview : Issues" from the left-hand panel) e.g. "Unresolved: By Component", or "Added recently".
+Various general searches are available from our front page (choose "Summary : Issues" from the left-hand panel) e.g. "Unresolved: By Component", or "Added recently".

 To conduct a specific new search and keep it confined to Forrest issues, it seems that the easiest route is to start with of those, then modify.